by Martin Maenza

 Dove glanced back at the damaged door and shook her head.
 “At least the threat is neutralized,” she admitted.

-Then, unexpectedly, there was a glow about their enemy.
+Then, unexpectedly, there was a glow surrounding their enemy.
 And then, the man vaporized right before their very eyes.
 The only thing left was the silvery helmet he wore on his head and a pile of ash.

 “Oh, my God!”
 Dove exclaimed.